 Academic Challenges are sponsored by the Center as well as

-largest field in recent memory, approximately 40 of the top
+from a field of approximately 35 of the top

-spellers in the Pee Dee area, Hunter Singletary, an
+spellers in the Pee Dee area, ABBY RICHBURG,

 prevailed.
-Hunter won several prizes including an all
+ABBY won several prizes including an all

 expense paid trip to Washington D.C. for the National